lextoumbourou/notes/notes/permanent/Law of Cosines.md

   - Trigonometry
   - PreLinearAlgebra
 cover: /_media/law-of-cosines-cover.png
+summary: The Law of Cosines expresses the relationship between the length of a triangle's sides and one of its angles.
 ---

 The Law of Cosines expresses the relationship between the length of a triangle's sides and one of its angles.
 For the cover triangle, the expression is: